 Whether you're looking to hedge risk, invest in copper, or diversify your portfolio, copper funds and notes give you instant access to the copper sector.
 Many benefits, such as tax advantages, are also available.

-Three primary copper ETFs and ETNs are on the market.
+There are three primary ETFs and ETNs on the market:

 CPER: United States Copper Index ETF